 There are so many things that I love about photography.
-One of the things that I love the most is to capture moments in every day lives that bring out the beauty that it right in front of us.
-There are a lot of big milestones in our lives and its wonderful to capture those on camera and in our minds, but life is made up of so much more than just the big moments.
-All of the little moments in between the big ones are what make up some of our fondest memories and fill our hearts when we look back.
-The good, the bad, the loud, the quiet, the big gestures and the subtle expressions of love… it’s all a part of our beautiful life.
+One of the things that I love the most is to capture moments that bring out the beauty that it right in front of us.
+There are a lot of big moments in our lives and its wonderful to capture those on camera and in our minds, but life is made up of so much more than just the big moments.
+All of the little moments in between the big ones are what make up some of our most profound and lasting memories.
+The good, the bad, the loud, the quiet, the big gestures and the subtle expressions of emotion… it’s all a part of our beautiful life.

-I love to see my clients’ families interact, to observe and capture the little moments and the special relationships.
-Whether you choose a Lifestyle Session or a documentary-style Day in the Life Session, the experience is natural, candid and relaxed and the end result is photos that reflect your unique family.
+I love to observe and capture subtle moments in unique ways that document my clients’ days.
+Whether its a Family shoot, a Branding shoot or a Creative Project that we do together, the experience is natural, candid and relaxed and the end result is photos that reflect your unique experience.

 Maggie is actually my middle name.
 My first name is Elizabeth, but I’ve gone by Maggie since I was young.

 I’ve lived in Toronto for the past 15+ years but I was born in Edmonton, Alberta.
 I left after high school and have been gone for longer than I lived there, but I still consider myself a prairie girl at heart.